Pursuing Achievement Through Higher Education (PATH)

 Where We Serve

-PATH (Tucson) serves current students and alumni of Santa Cruz and St. John the Evangelist Catholic Schools.
-The PATH Summer Experience is hosted at St. Augustine Catholic High School.
+PATH Tucson serves current students and alumni of Santa Cruz and St. John the Evangelist Catholic Schools.
+The PATH Rising Summer Program is hosted at St. Augustine Catholic High School.

 Helping scholars build healthy mindsets: "I am a hard worker."
 "School teaches me valuable skills."
 "I expect to do well in school."